cloudify-cosmo/docs.getcloudify.org/content/manager/manager-images.md

 4+ GB of RAM is recommended.

 ### AWS Marketplace
-More information will appear here as soon as the Cloudify images will be available on AWS Marketplace.
+More information will appear here as soon as the Cloudify images become available on AWS Marketplace.

 ## OpenStack Images